cwang142857/housing-demand/README.md

     * source: Federal Reserve Bank
   * `Metro_MedianRentalPrice_AllHomes.csv`: monthly metro level of Median price of homes listed for rent on Zillow for All homes (single-family, condominium and co-operative homes)(2010 - 2017)
     * source: Zillow Real Estate Research, [webstie](https://www.zillow.com/research/data/)

+* modeling_data directory contains the integretated and cleaned dataset for analysis and modeling

+* code directory contains the python code used for analysis and modeling

+* presentation directory contains the jupyter notebook used for presentation